videojuicer/core-api-docs/objects/asset.markdown

 	<tr>
 		<td>created_at</td>
 		<td>2009-01-01T06:01:18+0000</td>
-		<td>The timestamp indicating when the asset was originally created.</td>
+		<td>The timestamp indicating when the asset was originally created.
+This attribute cannot be set/updated directly.</td>
 	</tr>
 	<tr>
 		<td>updated_at</td>
 		<td>2009-01-02T06:10:51+0000</td>
-		<td>The timestamp indicating when the asset was last updated.</td>
+		<td>The timestamp indicating when the asset was last updated.
+This attribute cannot be set/updated directly.</td>
 	</tr>
 </table>